josherich/blog/_posts/2022-06-18-million-times.md

 ![7.16.8](/images/millions-of-times/7.16.8.png)
 ![7.16.10](/images/millions-of-times/7.16.10.png)

 It's immediately obvious `curPosition` is the single source of slowness.
 Its only job is to create a Position object that tells where the error happens.
 In a suggestion [comment](https://github.com/babel/babel/pull/14130#discussion_r785454366), a WeakMap is used to cache and expose ast node offset instead of a plain object property.
-To be fair it's too much to ask to foresee the consequence since the performance hit of WeakMap only happens when the number of keys exceeds 2 million.
+To be fair it's too much to ask to foresee the consequence since the performance hit of WeakMap only happens when the number of keys exceeds 2 millions.

-Eventually the fix was made in https://github.com/babel/babel/pull/14174/commits/40475e0dea53ce7ef064df30cea7b559a3349f30#diff-6a9848ed0c6fa07e549e2c093dc65a0390484d710088036c465b925fa0e7f4a4 and was concluded with this claim
+Eventually the [fix](https://github.com/babel/babel/pull/14174/commits/40475e0dea53ce7ef064df30cea7b559a3349f30#diff-6a9848ed0c6fa07e549e2c093dc65a0390484d710088036c465b925fa0e7f4a4) was made and was concluded with this claim:

 > There may exist some performance argument for switching over to .index as well, but from what I've seen so far it doesn't seem to be too substantial.